Introduction

 Use the broader US calculator before narrowing down California-specific expectations.

-A common reference point for junior and mid-level salary research.
+A common reference point for mid-level salary research.

 USD 100,000 after tax in the US